bradjrenshaw/say-the-spire/README.md

 ### How it works

 The mod automatically sets up dll files needed for screen reader functionality and removes them after the game is closed.
-If the mod is working correctly, after the splash screen closes and the main menu is fully loaded, you will hear your screen reader announce the UI Element you are on (most likely the play/continue button).
+If the mod is working correctly, you will hear the current version of Say the Spire read out by either your screen reader or SAPI if your screen reader is not running.

 You can interact with the game using normal game controls.
-However, there is an extra set of and keyboard controller inputs to provide information.
+However, there is an extra set of controller and keyboard inputs to provide information.
 This is generally refered to as the buffer system and is mapped to the right stick or control plus the arrow keys on keyboard.

 As you move over various UI Elements, contextual buffers will appear.
 These are just lists of various pieces of information about the element you're focusing on.
 For example, if you hover over a card, the card buffer will be automatically focused and will contain information such as the card's name, energy cost, description, etc.